 Especially not if you've been sent it via a link or via a an attachment from an email you did not expect.
 All email attachments should be considered suspicious and should be put through some technical controls that we'll detail later, so don't run attachments and files that you don't 100% trust.

 Never enter things usernames, passwords or personal information after following a link or pop up.
 Always, always go to the site by typing the URL into the browser yourself.
 In fact, these days, companies should nt be sending out links by emails asking you to log in and enter personal information.
 You will find companies that understand security do not do this anymore, they ask you to go to the site and login without providing a link.
 They tell their users that they never send out links, because they want to train their users out of receiving links in emails and clicking on their site.
 So never enter usernames, passwords, oe personal information after following the link.
 Go to the site yourself, enter the URL yourself within the browser.

 If you read How to tell if website is attacking you, you now know how links are manipulated.
 Check to see if a weblink uses any of the attack types and link manipulation techniques.
 What is the high level domain?

-I went over this in How to apply solid defences against social attacks, but in reference to threats posed against you individually, a valid defence would be to minimise personal information you give out online.
-By doing so, you reduce the risk.
-You're less of target when you limit how much personal information you disclose and work to preserve your privacy as a result.
+The best defence is actually very easy to stick to - just minimise the personal information you give out online at all times.
+By doing so, you're less of target and risks to your personal information and privacy drop as a result.
 Minimising your registration and finding alternatives to providing information on registration makes you more secure and lessens your online attack surface.

 If hackers don't know you exist and your email, phone numbers and messenger ID's are not available, how can they attack you?
 Posting email addresses, phone numbers or messenger ID's in forums or anywhere online get gathered by automated scanners.
 This is how you end up on a hackers hit list for an automatic target of phishing attacks, scams, cons, spam, or whatever else is the latest social attack.